alknemeyer/typesieve/README.md

 ## About

-A collection of type annotations for some popular Python packages, created as needed for the projects I work on.
+A collection of type annotations (see [PEP484](https://www.python.org/dev/peps/pep-0484/), and the ["stub files"](https://www.python.org/dev/peps/pep-0484/#stub-files) section in particular) for some popular Python packages, created as needed for the projects I work on.
 I do this instead of contributing to the official [Python typeshed](https://github.com/python/typeshed/tree/master/third_party) or the packages themselves, because:

 1. it's a lot easier
 2. I can commit directly to master